Bonin Islands: 21st century

 The Bonins were named a natural World Heritage Site on 24 June 2011.

 Economy

 Historically, the Bonin Islands consisted of subsistence farming with some exploitation of timber and grazing land for export to the mainland.
 With improved transportation, it has developed as a tourist destination, particularly for Japanese interested in scuba diving and ecotourism.
-Foreign tourists are also sometimes drawn both by the islands' remoteness and its unusually mixed local culture.
-Refrigeration has also allowed greater exporting of fruits and vegetables.
-Coffee bushes have also been recently introduced to some success.
+Foreign tourists are also sometimes drawn by the islands' remoteness and unusually mixed local culture.
+Refrigeration has also allowed for the greater exportation of fruits and vegetables.
+Coffee bushes have also recently been introduced successfully.

-There are also a number of government agencies involved with the islands.
-A 25 m radio telescope is located in Chichijima, one of the stations of the very-long-baseline interferometry (VLBI) Exploration of Radio Astrometry (VERA) project, and is operated by the National Astronomical Observatory of Japan.
+Some government agencies are also involved with the islands.
+A 25 m radio telescope is located in Chichijima, one of the stations of the very-long-baseline interferometry (VLBI) Exploration of Radio Astrometry (VERA) project.
+It is operated by the National Astronomical Observatory of Japan.

 Geography and administration

 The Bonin Islands consist of three subgroups.
-Their former names come from a variety of sources but their Japanese ones generally reflect a family:
+Their former names come from a variety of sources, but their Japanese ones generally reflect a family: